What does your voice say in 8 seconds?

 Nationally we see the healthcare industry launching or relaunching more consumer-friendly brands.
 Good news: brand launches or relaunches typically achieve 15-25% greater growth per point of ESOV than the norm.
 That’s because launch campaigns have something new to say that consumers want to hear.

-What does all this mean to the healthcare branding and marketing professional?
+What does all this mean to the hospital branding and marketing professional?
 Brand is an investment.
 It takes a long-term, sustained commitment to build a quality brand that engages with its audiences.
 I recommend you know your SOV in market, and be strategic in your media spend to ensure you maintain the desired market position.
 Reductions to media investments will likely damage a brand in the long term.
 It is more difficult to regain market position than to maintain it.Know your SOV in market, and be strategic in your media spend to ensure you maintain the desired market position.
 Click To Tweet

 We know quality, repetitive communication is imperative to reaching your audience.
 As Jaime Mateos of IE School of Human Sciences & Technology states, “Repeated messages and frequently retrieved information will generate a strong footprint which is easier for consumers to access in the future.
 But the message needs to be relevant and engaging.”